pkmn/engine/src/lib/gen1/README.md

 - **Transform**: Due to how Pokémon Showdown implements stat modifications, Transform-ed Pokémon can end up with incorrect stats after modifiers (boosts and statuses) are applied.
-Furthermore, Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (eg. "Water Gun") as opposed to moves in a specific *slot* (the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).
+Furthermore, Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).

 ## RNG

-**The pkmn engine aims to match the cartridge's RNG frame-accurately**, in that provided with the same intial seed and inputs it should produce the exact same battle playout as the Pokémon Red cartidge. **Pokémon Showdown does not correctly implement frame-accurate RNG in any generation**, and along with the [bugs](#bugs) discussed above this results in large differences in the codebase.
+**The pkmn engine aims to match the cartridge's RNG frame-accurately**, in that provided with the same intial seed and inputs it should produce the exact same battle playout as the Pokémon Red cartridge. **Pokémon Showdown does not correctly implement frame-accurate RNG in any generation**, and along with the [bugs](#bugs) discussed above this results in large differences in the codebase.
 Because the pkmn engine aims to be as compatible with Pokémon Showdown as possible when in `-Dshowdown` compatibility mode, the implications of these differences are outlined below: